This post may contain affiliate links. Please read our disclosure policy.

 How to make sweet potato muffins

 The first step to making sweet potato muffins is to cook the sweet potatoes.
-While this is a great recipe to use leftover sweet potatoes, roasting them in the oven gives a smoky sweet flavor that truly makes the recipe delicious.
+While this is a great recipe for using leftover sweet potatoes, roasting them in the oven gives a smoky sweet flavor that truly makes the recipe delicious.
 Roast at 425°F for 45-50 minutes.
 About 2 medium sweet potatoes should get you about 2 and half cups of sweet potatoes.
 Allow them to cool completely before making the batter.

 - Roast the sweet potatoes ahead of time.
 While this is a super quick recipe, roasting the sweet potatoes is the most time consuming part.
 I roast it at 425°F for 45-50 minutes.
 Then allow it to cool so it’s easier to handle.
 This is great to do when you have other food in the oven.

 - Don’t overmix the batter.
 Just mix until you don’t see any more flour streaks.
 If you overmix the batter, the muffins may bake unevenly or become extra chewy and tough.

 - Customize with add-ins.
 Feel free to fold in chocolate, chopped nuts or fruit after you’ve mixed the wet ingredients with the dry ingredients.